wojtekgoo/wojtekgoo.github.io/_posts/2022-01-04-HEVD_Stack_Overflow.md

 HackSysExtremeVulnerableDriver.c             |  HackSysExtremeVulnerableDriver.h
 :-------------------------:|:-------------------------:
 ![](/assets/img/code_IrpDeviceIoCtlHandler.png)  |  ![](/assets/img/code_IOCTL_definitions.png)
-:_source code of the IrpDeviceIoCtlHandler_:
+_source code of the IrpDeviceIoCtlHandler_

 This is how it looks in the disassembled code:

 ![](/assets/img/ida_stackbo_flow.png)
 _switch statement and IOCTL handler_

 <code>0x222003</code> is deducted from the IOCTL value held in ECX and the result is loaded into EAX register.
 Then, it is used in the **jmp** instruction to jump to the correct offset from the jump table.
-In the bottom we see code at the offset that calls <code>BufferOverflowStackIoctlHandler</code>.
+In the bottom, we see code at this offset that calls <code>BufferOverflowStackIoctlHandler</code> and <code>TriggerBufferOverflowStack</code> in the end.

 ### <span class="myheader">Exploitation</span>